franco-viotti/python/README.md

 Please make sure to include a detailed description of your changes when submitting a pull request.
 ## License
 This project is licensed under the MIT License.
 Please see the LICENSE file for more information.
-You can copy and paste this into your README.md fi